trashpew/Projects/README.md

+# Read Me
-# Just a list of my projects, they don't mean anything.
-Feel free to check them out, though!
+Just a list of my projects, and storage for them as well.
+Mainly math/physics related things!